elixir-europe/rdmkit/pages/your_domain/plant_sciences.md

   * There is a section describing the type of experiment (greenhouse, field, etc…) and it is advisable to collect the location (geographical coordinates) and time where it was performed for linkage with geo-climatic data.
   * Other sections include description of investigations, studies, people involved, data files, environmental parameters, experimental factors, events, observed variables.
 * Tools and resources for data collection and management:
-  * [Fairdom-SEEK](https://seek4science.org/) is a free data management platform for which MIAPPE templates are in development.
+  * [FAIRDOM-SEEK](https://seek4science.org/) is a free data management platform for which MIAPPE templates are in development.
   * [Dataverse](https://dataverse.org/) is a free data management platform for which MIAPPE templates are in development.
 It is used in several repositories such as [Data INRAE](https://data.inrae.fr/).
   * [e!DAL](https://edal.ipk-gatersleben.de/) is a free data management platform for which MIAPPE templates are in development.
   * The [ISA-Tools](https://isa-tools.org/) also include a configuration for MIAPPE and can be used both for filling-in metadata and for validating.
-  * [COPO](https://copo-project.org/) is a data management platform specific for the plant sciences.
+  * [Collaborative Open Plant Omics (COPO)](https://copo-project.org/) is a data management platform specific for the plant sciences.
   * [FAIRsharing](https://fairsharing.org) is a manually curated registry of reporting guidelines, vocabularies, identifier scheme, models, formats, repositories, knowledge bases, and data policies that includes many resources relevant for managing plant phenotyping data.
 * Validation of MIAPPE compliance can be done via [ISA-Tools](https://isa-tools.org/) or upon data deposition in a [Breeding API](https://brapi.org/) (BrAPI) [compliant repository](https://www.brapi.org/servers).
 * If you or your partners collect data manually, it is critical to adopt a spreadsheet template that is compatible with the structure of the database that will be used for data deposition.
   * If the database is MIAPPE compliant, you can use the [MIAPPE-compliant spreadsheet template](https://github.com/MIAPPE/MIAPPE/raw/master/MIAPPE_Checklist-Data-Model-v1.1/MIAPPE_templates/MIAPPEv1.1_training_spreadsheet.xlsx).
-  * This template could make use of tools for handling ontology annotations in a spreadsheet, such as [Rightfield](https://rightfield.org.uk/) or [OntoMaton](https://github.com/ISA-tools/OntoMaton).
+  * This template could make use of tools for handling ontology annotations in a spreadsheet, such as [RightField](https://rightfield.org.uk/) or [OntoMaton](https://github.com/ISA-tools/OntoMaton).
 * If you or your partners collect data into data management platforms:
   * If it implements BrAPI, you can exchange data using BrAPI calls.
   * If it doesn’t implement BrAPI, the simplest solution would be to export data into the MIAPPE spreadsheet template, or another formally defined data template.
-* For data deposition, it is highly recommended that you opt for one of the many [repositories that implement BrAPI](https://www.brapi.org/servers), as they enhance findability through the ELIXIR plant data discovery service, [FAIDARE](https://urgi.versailles.inrae.fr/faidare/), enable machine actionable access to MIAPPE compliant data and validation of that compliance.
+* For data deposition, it is highly recommended that you opt for one of the many [repositories that implement BrAPI](https://www.brapi.org/servers), as they enhance findability through the ELIXIR plant data discovery service, [FAIR Data-finder for Agronomic Research (FAIDARE)](https://urgi.versailles.inrae.fr/faidare/), enable machine actionable access to MIAPPE compliant data and validation of that compliance.

 ## Genotyping: (meta)data collection and publication